maplonki/popular_movies_kotlin/README.md

-# popular_movies_kotlin
+# Popular Movies Kotlin
-Project from Udacity's course ported to kotlin
+Project from the Android course from Udacity.

+This remake makes use of `Kotlin` and a new approach to `Clean Architecture`.